Ater97/KaliFoundation/README.md

 # KaliFoundation
-Some scripts for penetration testing, using Python and other Kali's tools.
+Some scripts for penetration testing using Python and other Kali's tools.

 * Network Penetration Testing Python Sources: